 Pinch of sugar

-Blend all the ingredients with an immersion blender /food processor/ liquidiser.
-Add cold water or milk to thin it down if preferred.
+Blend all ingredients in a electric blender until smooth.
+Add cold water or milk to thin down if necessary.

 My published cookbooks are available for sale through myself and on amazon.